OliviaClark3/GALoP-IntroArcGISDevelopment/Exercise6.md

-# Exercise 6 - Your on your own
+# Exercise 6 - You're on your own

 Congrats on making it through all the structured exercises.
 You must be getting the hang of this by now.